Tuesday, 7 August 2012

 One can conclude that the eyes of apple snails are suitable to find light and dark area's within their invironment, even at night, but that their overal vision in the sense of image quality is rather poor.

-A photograph of a Pomacea diffusashell, cut in half. | The same photograph seen through the eyes of an apple snail.
 Simulated with blur from lens, pooled cells and cross-talk.
-Image as one would probably receive from the neural cells. |
+Image as one would probably receive from the neural cells.

 The anatomy of the apple snail eye is simple and consists of several structures embedded in the connective tissue of the eyestalk: the cornea, the lens, the retina and the optic nerve.